Halloween 5: The Revenge of Michael Myers: Alternate opening

-The film had originally been given an X rating from the Motion Picture Association of America (MPAA) due to its graphic depiction of violence, particularly the sequence in which Jamie, hiding in the laundry chute, is stabbed in the leg by Michael.

 Music

 Alan Howarth returned to compose the film.
 Similar to previous movies in the Halloween franchise, the soundtrack contains the score and songs heard throughout the film by bands and solo artists such as White Sister and Rhythm Tribe.
 There are also some unknown bands and solo artists on the soundtrack such as Becca, DV8, Eileen Clark, Diggy, and Mark Chosak.
-The soundtrack was released to Compact Disc, LP Vinyl Record, and Cassette Tape on September 11, 1989.
+The soundtrack was released to CD, vinyl, and cassette on September 11, 1989.

 Release

+Halloween 5 opened theatrically in North America on October 13, 1989, distributed by the independent Galaxy Releasing.
+To market the film, newspaper advertisements publicized a 1-900 hotline phone number in which callers could "save Michael's next victim."